Opportunities (Sales) — Opportunity Workflow: Create, Triage, Convert to Project

 image.png

-When a request is Closed Won, it can be converted into a Project in two ways:
+When an Opportunity is moved to a Closed Won phase, it can be converted into a Project either manually or automatically.

 1. Manual Conversion

-• Select the existing client linked to the request
+3. Select the existing client linked to the Opportunity

 image.png